AdobeDocs/campaign-classic.en/help/distributed/using/examples.md

 ---
 product: campaign
-title: Examples
+title: Distributed Marketing samples
-description: Examples
+description: Distributed Marketing samples
-audience: campaign
-content-type: reference
-topic-tags: distributed-marketing
+feature: Distributed Marketing
 exl-id: 2bef6b5e-887e-4c56-bb4b-3583472ca333
 ---
-# Examples{#examples}
+# Distributed Marketing samples{#distributed-marketing-samples}

 ![](../../assets/v7-only.svg)

-## Creating a local campaign (by form) {#creating-a-local-campaign--by-form-}
+## Create a local campaign (by form) {#creating-a-local-campaign--by-form-}

 The **By form** type web interface involves using a **web application**.
 Depending on its configuration, this web application can contain any type of defined personalized elements.
 For example, you can suggest links to evaluate the target, the budget, the content, etc. via dedicated APIs.

 >[!NOTE]
 >
->APIs are detailed in a dedicated document, access to which is dependent on your contract.
-Refer to [API](../../configuration/using/about-web-services.md).
+>APIs are detailed in a dedicated document.
+[Learn more](../../configuration/using/about-web-services.md).
 >
 >The Web application used in this example is not a Web app that comes out-of-the-box with Adobe Campaign.
 To use a form in a campaign, you must create the dedicated web application.